vultr/terraform-provider-vultr/website/docs/r/instance.html.markdown

 ## Import

-Instances can be imported using the server `ID`, e.g.
+Instances can be imported using the instance `ID`, e.g.

 ```
 terraform import vultr_instance.my_instance b6a859c5-b299-49dd-8888-b1abbc517d08